Plain Xenops

 Interesting Facts About the Plain Xenops

-• 2Despite its small size, the Plain Xenops can consume up to its body weight in insects each day.
+- 2Despite its small size, the Plain Xenops can consume insects that are nearly half its body length.

 Plain Xenops Conservation Status